matusnovak/wrenbind17/docs/tutorial_pass_return_policy.md

 * Return by a pointer - No copy will be created.
 The pointer will be moved into a shared_ptr without a delete function.
 * Return by a reference - Same as pointer.
 * Return by a const reference - Same as pointer.
+* Return by a shared pointer - C++ and Wren will share the same smart pointer, no copies are created.